Test, Trace, Treat

 The University adopted Covid Watch to track possible COVID-19 exposures and provide notifications.
 Governor Ducey approved the pilot test of this mobile app for fast, private, totally anonymous exposure alert.
 No personally identifiable information is ever stored or disclosed.
 Instead, it uses secure Bluetooth signals to determine if and alert users when they may have been exposed to COVID-19.
 The app is now available for iPhone and Android devices.

 3. Daily Wellness Screening

 Employees and students are required to complete the daily Wildcat WellCheck before they are on campus or in class.
 This advanced screening will help reduce your risk of COVID-19 and ensure that our campus remains open for in-person learning, teaching, and research.
 There are no apps to download or complicated systems to navigate, just answer a few brief questions via text message or email.

 Wastewater Surveillance — learn more on the CDC website.

 President Robbins talks with Kristen Pogreba-Brown, assistant professor of epidemiology and biostatistics, about traditional contact tracing.

 WE WILL GET THROUGH THIS TOGETHER

-The road home to campus this fall takes all of us working together.
+The road home to campus takes all of us working together.
 As campus reentry begins, please continue to social distance, wash your hands and wear your face covering on our campuses.